Adam Byrne: Connacht career

 It was announced in March 2022 that Byrne had signed for Connacht alongside teammates Peter Dooley and Josh Murphy for 2022/2023 season.
 In April 2023 it was announced that Byrne would leave Connacht at the end of the 2022–23 season.

 Byrne announced his retirement from rugby in August 2023 at the age of 29.

 National team

-In 2015 and 2016, Byrne played with the Ireland national rugby sevens team, which aims to be a permanent national team.
+In 2015 and 2016, Byrne played with the Ireland national rugby sevens team.
 He played different sevens championships to gain promotion to the 2017 Grand Prix Series.
 He also played the Olympic qualification tournament, but Ireland failed to qualify for the 2016 Olympics after a defeat against Spain in Cup quarter final (12-7).

 On 26 October 2017, Byrne was named in the extended Ireland national rugby union team for the Autumn internationals.
 He made his debut against Argentina on 25 November 2017, starting as a winger and ending the game as a centre.